Fishing - Popular Smallmouth Bass Flies

 • Several poppers in different sizes

-• At least one Muddler Minnow
+• One Muddler Minnow

 • One or two Clouser Minnows

-Presentation Matters as Much as Pattern
+Presentation Matters as Much as the Fly

-A few principles help:
+A few principles make a major difference:

 • Fish the structure.
 Bass relate to rocks, current breaks, weed edges, ledges, and shade.